zahra-hasan/hack-app-1-react/backend/readme.md

 `npm install -g serverless@3.39.0`

-If you get permissions errors, you may need to use `sudo npm install -g serverless`
+If you get permissions errors, you may need to use `sudo npm install -g serverless@3.39.0`

 ## Free AWS Account Setup